 Families who are new to Springs Charter Schools received support throughout the enrollment process so that parents feel comfortable choosing the program that will provide an optimum learning environment for their student.
-Quest staff conduct campus tours and talk with parents about program expectations and requirements prior to enrolling.
+Site staff conduct campus tours and talk with parents about program expectations and requirements prior to enrolling.
 Parent Support staff respond to calls, emails, and website live chat inquiries from interested families.
 Intake staff assists enrolling families in selecting the best program within the charter school network.
-Intake staff analyzes high school transcripts, provides academic advisement, and places students in courses designed for college and career readiness.
-Families who are new to homeschooling are placed in our Homeschool Prep program and receive additional support and parent training during their first months of enrollment in the homeschooling program.
+Intake staff provides academic advisement and places students in courses designed for college and career readiness.
+Families who are new to homeschooling are placed in our Homeschool Prep online course to receive additional support and parent training during their first months of enrollment in the homeschooling program.
+The parents are awarded electronic badges as they move through the modules.

 Personalized learning is foundational to the school in all programs, for all students.
-Once enrolled, student experience personalized learning in both Quest Academy and Homeschool.
+Once enrolled, student experience personalized learning in both academy and Homeschool settings.